sul-cidr/pianolatron/src/pages/howto.md

 # Using the Pianolatron

-Please consult the menu items in the navigation strip above for details on how to use specific aspects of the Pianolatron app, such as MIDI device and game controller input.
+Please consult the menu items in the navigation strip above for details on how to use specific aspects of the Pianolatron app, such as input from MIDI devices and game controllers.